MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

   referrerpolicy="no-referrer-when-downgrade">
 </iframe>

-Our goal is to create an explainable weather prediction model that aligns with human intuition and domain knowledge.
+We aim to create an explainable weather prediction model that aligns with human intuition.
+Some user signal models this intuition.

 ---